 Therefore, you may modify this parameter so that you can improve performance on certain scenarios.

 To use it, add the following key to your web.config file:

 Notice that you will edit the [column_length] value with the length of the string you want Bizagi to consider at once in the main query.

 In this way, your virtual attribute of more than 100 characters does not require an additional query.

-Recall that in order to use Data Virtualization or Data Replication, it is required that you external source has a primary key definition.
+Recall that in order to use Data Virtualization or Data Replication, it is required that you external source has to cimply with the following:

 Primary keys indexing and performance is affected when using such data types and should be avoided.

 8. Using Views when applicable